Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: CAMELYON16 protocol for WSL

 \section{CAMELYON16 protocol for WSL}

-This appendix provides details on our protocol of creating a WSL dataset from CAMELYON16 dataset \cite{camelyon2016paper}.
+This appendix provides details on our protocol for creating a WSOL benchmark from the CAMELYON16 dataset \citep{camelyon2016paper}.
 Samples are patches from WSIs, and each patch has two levels of annotation: \begin{itemize}[leftmargin=1em] \item Image-level label ${y}$: the class of the patch, where \\ ${{y} \in \{\texttt{normal}, \texttt{metastatic}\}}$. \item Pixel-level label ${\bm{Y}=\{0, 1\}^{H^\text{in}\times W^\text{in}}}$: a binary mask where the value $1$ indicates a \texttt{metastatic} pixel, and $0$ a \texttt{normal} pixel.
 For \texttt{normal} patches, this mask will contain $0$ only. \end{itemize}

-First, we split CAMELYON16 dataset into train, validation, and test set at \emph{WSI-level} as described in \autoref{tab:tabx-dataset-orgz}.
-This prevent patches from the same WSI to end up in different sets.
-All patches are sampled with the highest resolution from WSI --\ie $\text{level}=0$ in WSI terminology--.
-We present in the following our methodology of sampling metastatic and normal patches.
+First, we split the CAMELYON16 dataset into training, validation, and test sets at the \emph{WSI-level}.
+This prevents patches from the same WSI from ending up in different sets.
+All patches are sampled with the highest resolution from WSI --\ie, $\text{level}=0$ in WSI terminology--.
+Next, we present our methodology of sampling metastatic and normal patches.

 \begin{description}[style=unboxed, leftmargin=0cm] \item[Sampling metastatic patches.]
 Metastatic patches are sampled only from metastatic WSIs around the cancerous regions.
-Sampled patches will have image-level label, and a pixel-level label.
-The sampling follows these steps: \begin{enumerate} \item Consider a metastatic WSI. \item Sample a patch $\bm{x}$ with size $(H, W)$. \item Binarize the patch into $\bm{x}^\text{b}$ mask using OTSU method \cite{otsu1979}.
+Sampled patches will have an image-level label, and a pixel-level label.
+The sampling follows these steps: \begin{enumerate} \item Consider a metastatic WSI. \item Sample a patch $\bm{x}$ with size $(H, W)$. \item Binarize the patch into a mask $\bm{x}^\text{b}$ using the OTSU method \citep{otsu1979}.
 Pixels with value $1$ indicate tissue. \item Let ${p^{\bm{x}^\text{b}}_t}$ be the tissue percentage within $\bm{x}^\text{b}$.
 If ${p^{\bm{x}^\text{b}}_t < p_t}$, discard the patch. \item Compute the metastatic binary mask $\bm{Y}$ of the patch $\bm{x}$ using the pixel-level annotation of the WSI (values of $1$ indicate a metastatic pixel). \item Compute the percentage $p^{\bm{x}}_m$ of metastatic pixels within $\bm{Y}$. \item If $p^{\bm{x}}_m < p_0$, discard the patch.
 Else, keep the patch $\bm{x}$ and set ${y} = \texttt{metastatic}$ and ${\bm{Y}}$ is its pixel-level annotation. \end{enumerate}